-After Roe, abortion will be illegal in most circumstances.
+After Roe, abortion is illegal in most circumstances.
 Hear from Wisconsin Family Action about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to find out more about your state’s post-Roe abortion laws.

 MORE ABOUT YOUR STATE’S ABORTION LAWS